 More on Homeland Security

-Washington, DC – Today Congressman Lamar Smith (TX-21) voted to provide critical funding for our national security with his support for H.R.
-1301, the Department of Defense Appropriations Act of 2017.
-The bill passed 371-48.
+Washington, DC – Today Congressman Lamar Smith (TX-21) voted to provide critical resources for our national security with his support for the FY 2019 National Defense Authorization Act (NDAA).
+The bipartisan bill passed 351-66.

 The 21st Congressional District is home to Joint Base San Antonio-Ft.
 Sam Houston and over 60,000 active duty servicemembers, veterans and their families.
 Congressman Smith gave the following statement on the bill.

 Washington, DC – Today Congressman Lamar Smith (R-TX) gave the following statement on the Senate Democrats' vote to shut down the federal government.

 “Forty-four Senate Democrats voted to shut down the government.
 Only four Senate Republicans wanted to do the same.